nus-vv-streams/vvtk/README.md

 vv info ./longdress/Ply
 ```

-The encoding format(ascii or binary) of the file in the directory, the number frames and the adverage of points will be printed.
+The encoding format(ascii or binary) of the file in the directory, the number frames and the average of points will be printed.

 ```shell
 format: pcd BINARY